magratheaguide/cybertron/README.md

 You can find the latest release [on the releases page](https://github.com/rp-magrathea/cybertron/releases/latest)

+1. Download the latest binary for Darwin
+1. Rename to `cybertron`
-Download the latest binary for Darwin.
-Move that to somewhere in in your PATH.
-Likely `/usr/local/bin` is a safe choice.
+1. Move that to somewhere in in your PATH.
+Likely `/usr/local/bin` is a safe choice
+1. Add execute permissions via `chmod +x /usr/local/bin/cybertron`

+If you get a security error trying to run Cybertron:

+1. Go to your "Security and Privacy" settings
+1. Choose the "General" tab
+1. Where it mentions that Cybertron was blocked, click the "Open Anyway" button

 ### Windows